mikehostetler/amplify/request/readme.md

 ### Status Codes and Decoders

-When specifying a custom decoder for request definition a status code will be passed again.
+When specifying a custom decoder for request definition a status code will be passed in as a parameter.
 You can determine results from a request based on this status code.
 When a success or error callback is executed, the appropriate status code will be set by `amplify.request`.